 A confluence of more patients seeking health services and the noninvasive nature of ultrasound imaging has led to rising demand for the healthcare profession of diagnostic medical sonographers, which is likely to grow stronger in the years ahead.
-The US Bureau of Labor Statistics shows sonographers as one of the fastest growing jobs in the country.
+The US Bureau of Labor Statistics shows sonographers as a steadily growing job in the U.S.

 Enhancements to ultrasound include greater contrast-enhanced imaging, which allows physicians to identify tissue and fluids; volume imaging; three- and four-dimensional imaging; and elastography, providing color codes to help in the differentiation between normal and malignant tumors.

 Ultrasound equipment has become more portable, compact and cost-effective, allowing testing to be performed in clinics and physician offices.
 Murphy reported obstetricians now usually perform an ultrasound at every visit late in pregnancy, whereas in the past, one ultrasound would typically have been performed at 16 weeks.

 The Bureau of Labor Statistics reports diagnostic medical sonographer is a steadily growing occupations, with a projected 15 percent growth rate from 2021 to 2031.
 In addition, medical sonographers are well compensated, earning a median annual wage of $77,740.